 The interpretation is that more homogeneous polysorbates are less prone to degradation and more effective as stabilizing excipients.
 However, Coriolis scientists showed that more homogeneous polysorbates are not significantly better stabilizers than their heterogeneous counterparts (in a study on antibodies published in 2019).
 Now, the same research group investigated the oxidative degradation of polysorbates.
 With a newly developed method (based on liquid-chromatography-coupled mass-spectrometry (LC-MS)), the researchers found that heterogeneous polysorbates are less prone to oxidation than their homogeneous counterparts.

 The study has now been published in the Journal of Pharmaceutical Sciences.
 With their findings, the authors propose also a new hypothesis on the polysorbate-oxidation mechanisms that identifies the micelles to be nanoscale reaction vessels.
 Homogeneous polysorbates form denser micelles and promote the oxidative cascade reaction.
-“This mechanism is better at explaining previous observations than the current hypothesis “, says the lead scientist Dr. Wendelin Kranz, “our results are a first step towards understanding the role of micelles for polysorbate oxidation”.
+“This mechanism is better at explaining previous observations than the current hypothesis “, says principal investigator Dr. Andrea Hawe, “our results are a first step towards understanding the role of micelles for polysorbate oxidation”.